cccb/servicepoint/README.md

 - C# specifics are documented in the library.
 Use the rust documentation for everything else.
 Naming and semantics are the same apart from CamelCase instead of kebap_case.
 - You will only get rust backtraces in debug builds of the native code.
 - F# is not explicitly tested.
 If there are usability or functionality problems, please open an issue.
+- Reading and writing to instances concurrently is not safe.
+Only reading concurrently is safe.

 ```csharp
 using ServicePoint2;